Skip to main content

 Session Managers: Linda Stalker, CSIRO, Sho Hirose, JAPEX, Teddy Eka Putra, PT Pertamina, Mohamad Zaini Md Noor, PETRONAS

 Carbon storage is a crucial technology for mitigating global warming.
-According to the IEA, by 2050, the annual CCS capacity needed to achieve the 2-degree scenario is expected to be about 7 Gt, nearly 30 times larger than the current capacity.
-There exists a significant gap between current and required CCS capacities.
-This technical session will focus on advanced technologies and new ideas that can accelerate the development of CO2 storage capacity.
-The session will cover diverse topics, including:
+According to the IEA, by 2050, the annual capacity for carbon capture and storage (CCS) needed to achieve the 2-degree scenario is expected to be about 7 Gt, nearly 30 times larger than current capacity.
+There is a significant gap between current and required CCS capacities.
+This technical session will focus on advanced technologies and innovative ideas that can accelerate the development of CO2 storage capacity.

 • Evaluation of CO2 storage capacity and injectivity